 It’s now common to focus on bringing customers to an area before any permanent structures are built—if people are excited about an area, developers and businesses are more willing to move there.
 We can work on branding The Loop as a destination for small-manufacturers (building on our current mix of home improvement, DIY businesses, and service centers).
 A series of events designed to bring people to The Loop and highlight local makers could showcase the diversity of Columbia’s makers and establish The Loop as a place for everyone.

 Existing business counseling organizations are not only booked solid but often lack the detailed understanding of food or other types of production.
-Working with REDI and CMCA/MOWBC to expand their capacity and expertise is a way to take advantage of successful processes and adapt them to new needs.
+Working with CMCA/MOWBC to expand their capacity and expertise is a way to take advantage of successful processes and adapt them to new needs.
 Reaching out to banks and other business funding sources to link them to potential manufacturers is key, particularly since the women, people of color, and recent immigrants we spoke to during this process don’t always have a relationship with a bank.
 Finally, hosting meet-ups of local makers would help foster mentoring relationships between manufacturers.

 Although we need to find solutions that fit Columbia, the consulting team gave us a handful of inspirational ideas from other cities to prove it can be done.